ClaudiaTrigo/html-css-activity1/README.md

 ---

 ## 🌐 Project Overview
-This project presents a three-page website developed as part of the **HTML and CSS** course at the UOC.
+This project presents a three-page website developed as part of the **HTML and CSS** course at UOC.
 It explores the relationship between **nostalgia, digital culture, and Artificial Intelligence in music** through a structured and responsive design.

 ---